 We may never know unless he shows us his tax returns.

 What we do know is that Romney has millions of dollars of his own personal wealth invested in offshore tax havens.
+We don’t know from the start if he loaned from a bank and tried unsecured loans no guarantor.

 The following comes from ABC News….